tonyliang19/tonyliang19.github.io/index.md

 programming skills to a challenging position.
 My passions include data science, machine learning, mathematical modelling, and statistics.

+I'm currently working as a Machine Learning Developer in the Centre for Heart Lung Innovation at St Paul's Hospital.
+Also as an Undergraduate Teaching Assistant for DSCI 100 at The University of British Columbia.

 ## Code links
 You could find several personal/academic projects that I have done:
  - [FIFA22 Recommender Systerm](https://github.com/FIFA22-UT-REC/fifa22-ultimate-team-recommender)